jagprog5/dev-guide/README.md

 In line with the above: when giving feedback, try to be concise and write with a suggestive or question form.
 "Have you considered... ?"

+## Inert Client

+Don't assume that a user is willing to do more than is necessary.
+It should "just work" from their perspective.
+Exploration is required to determine what exactly that means.

 ## Ownership